MadSciTech/legal-agreements/terms-and-condition.md

 5.2 Accordingly, you agree that you will be solely responsible to Mad Scientist Technologies for all activities that occur under your account.

-5.3 If you become aware of any unauthorized use of your password or of your account, you agree to notify Mad Scientist Technologies immediately via email: <a href="mailto:staff@madscitech.com?subject=Account Security Compromise">staff@madscitech.com</a>.
+5.3 If you become aware of any unauthorized use of your account, you agree to notify Mad Scientist Technologies immediately via email: <a href="mailto:staff@madscitech.com?subject=Account Security Compromise">staff]at[madscitech]dot[com</a>.
 <h3>6.
 Privacy and your personal information</h3>
 6.1 For information about Mad Scientist Technologies’ data protection practices, please read Mad Scientist Technologies’ privacy policy at <a href="http://madscitech.com/about/privacy/">http://madscitech.com/about/privacy/</a>.
 This policy explains how Mad Scientist Technologies treats your personal information, and protects your privacy, when you use the Services.